-Suzy worked in the lab during her senior year and then continued to do all the stuff that nobody else has time to do, becoming our full-time field and lab manager.
-In spring 2017, she got her feet wet (literally), helping Elsie in Costa Rica.
-She is now teaching in the Kansas City area.
+Suzy worked in the lab during her senior year and then became a full-time field and lab manager.
+In spring 2017, she assisted Elsie in Costa Rica.

-Michaela first joined the lab in January 2016 and stayed with us through fall of 2016.
-She used 3 yrs data to understanding how changes in Grasshopper Sparrows’ body composition is affected by inter- and intra-seasonal variation in temperature and precipitation.
+Michaela (2016) studied how changes in Grasshopper Sparrows’ body composition is affected by variation in temperature and precipitation.

-Breyana was on the Konza crew in 2014, then continued research in the lab during the 2014-2015 as part of the Developing Scholars program at K-State.
+Breyana (2014-2015) worked with us as part of the Developing Scholars program at K-State.

-Emily spent part of her freshman year examining how fat stores in songbirds responded to temperature and precipitation during winter months.
+Emily (2015) examined how fat stores in songbirds responded to temperature and precipitation in winter.

 Amie helped out during fall 2014 on a project involving small mammals and metabolites.
 She completed two grad degrees and now works at the UNL.